lando/core-next/docs/landofile/services.md

 OK cool, got it, but how does Dockerfile stuff factor in?
 <br>What is actually different in the spec besides `api`?

-Good questions.
-Answer: `image`.
+Many questions.
+One Answer: `image`... and that's it.

 ### Image

-The L337 spec is identical to the Docker Compose spec with the exception of the `image` key which now handles different string inputs and has an extended object input.
+The L337 spec is identical to the Docker Compose spec with the exception of the `image` key which now handles different string inputs and has an extended object format for **MOAR POWAH**.

 The string input now allows the below: